SciLifeLab/TIDDIT/README.md

 TIDDIT returns the detected variants into two vcf files, one vcf for intrachromosomal variants, and one for interchromosomal variants.
 The INFO field of the VCF contains the following entries:

     SVTYPE
-        Type of structural variant(DEL,DUP,BND,INV,TDUP,IDUP)
+        Type of structural variant(DEL,DUP,BND,INV,TDUP)
     END
         End position of an intra-chromosomal variant
-    LFW
+    LFA
-        The number of discordant pairs close to the breakpoints of the variant LCB
+        The number of discordant pairs at the the first breakpoint of the variant LFB
-        The number of discordant pairs close to the breakpoints of the variant, that map to the same chromosome pair as the pairs defining the variant
+	The number of discordant pairs at the the second breakpoint of the variant LTE
-    LTE
         The number of discordnat pairs that form the structural variant.
     COVA